Dipsingh/dipsingh.github.io/_posts/2023-07-29-Exploring-Fairness.md

 The approach mentioned in the second scenario represents a principle of fairness known as "max-min fairness," where you allocate resources starting with the least demanding user, then the following least demanding user, and so on.

-More broadly, some overarching goals of fairness include:
+More broadly, some overarching goals of fairness in the context of networking include:
 - Distributing available resources in an equitable manner
 - Isolating badly-behaved users who abuse the system
 - Achieving statistical multiplexing, meaning links are divided efficiently.